 Their penchant for burrowing in sand traps can make them a nuisance on golf courses.
 If bothered, their sting is painful.

 The Yellow Jacket is a stocky, black and yellow wasp about 1/2 inch long.
-Yellow jackets live in huge social colonies.
-Yellow jackets build massive underground nests harboring thousands of individuals but may also build their layered, papery combs in the attics or wall voids of buildings.
+Yellow jackets live in huge social colonies and build massive underground nests harboring thousands of individuals.
+Yellow Jackets also build their layered, papery combs in the attics or wall voids of buildings.

-Feeding primarily on insects and spiders, yellow jackets also seek out sugars and can be a serious summer pest as they forage in trash receptacles or crawl into soda cans.
-Quick to swarm and aggressive repeat stingers, yellow jackets are most violent in late summer and are responsible for most life-threatening stinging attacks in the United States.
+Feeding primarily on insects and spiders, yellow jackets also seek out sugars.
+This means can be a serious summer pest as they forage in trash receptacles or crawl into soda cans.
+Quick to swarm and aggressive repeat stingers, yellow jackets are most violent in late summer.
+These stinging insects are responsible for most life-threatening stinging attacks in the United States.

 Protect Your NJ Home or Business from Stinging Insects

 Stinging insects can be a serious problem for home and business owners.
-If you notice bees or wasps repeatedly flying in or out of an area or begin to find them inside your home, a bee or wasp nest is likely located nearby.
+Noticing bees or wasps repeatedly flying in or out of an area or find them inside your home, a nest is likely nearby.
 Contact the Allison Pest Control professionals immediately.
 The potential danger from stinging attacks makes bee and wasp nest removal a job for experienced professional pest control experts.

 Allison Pest Control’s Home Pest Protection Plans provide three exterior barrier treatments to limit stinging pest encroachment onto your property.
-Our experienced pest control technicians will provide free retreatments between regularly scheduled visits and provide interior inspection and treatment anytime; all you have to do is call.
+Our experienced pest control technicians will provide free retreatments between regularly scheduled visits.
+Our technicians will also provide interior inspection and treatment anytime; all you have to do is call.

 Commercial businesses and properties have many options when it comes to bee and wasp treatment and hive removal.
-Ask your sales representative about services tailored to your specific stinging insect needs today or get a free pest inspection and prices.
+Ask your sales representative about services tailored to your specific stinging insect needs or get a free pest inspection.